RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - 1. Duress (common law)
       - 2. Undue influence (equity)
     - The Universe Sentinel [1983] 1 AC 366
-      - ‘The authorities ... reveal two elements in the wrong of duress:
+      - 'The authorities ... reveal two elements in the wrong of duress:
         - 1. pressure amounting to compulsion of the will of the victim; and
         - 2. the illegitimacy of the pressure exerted
       - There must be pressure, the practical effect of which is compulsion or the absence of choice.